Israel is already applying the third dose of Pfizer to adults with these characteristics - News Break

 Israel is already applying the third dose of Pfizer to adults with these characteristics

+This article was translated from our Spanish edition using AI technologies.
+Errors may exist due to this process.
 A couple of months ago it was said that the Covid-19 vaccine from Pfizer and BioNTech might require a third dose to reach maximum effectiveness.
-The rumor seems to be confirmed, as this Sunday Nitzan Horowitz , Israel's Minister of Health , announced that they will begin giving a booster injection to adults with immunodeficiency and are considering extending it to the general population.www.mysanantonio.com
+The rumor seems to be confirmed, as this Sunday Nitzan Horowitz , Israel's Minister of Health , announced that they will begin giving a booster injection to adults with immunodeficiency and are considering extending it to the general population.www.entrepreneur.com

 Comments / 0